 Tech & IT

 Working in tech and IT means not only being able to use software, handle data and have technical skills; skills that chemistry graduates are known to possess.
-However, IT also required interpersonal skills where the need to be able to successfully interact with colleagues, vendors and clients, managing departments and communicating ideas.
+However, there are various companies looking to recruit software engineers which don‘t require you to have any knowledge of programming languages.
+The interviews they hold test whether you think in the right way and if they like you then they’ll train you to write in whatever language(s) they use.
+IT also requires interpersonal skills where the need to be able to successfully interact with colleagues, vendors and clients, managing departments and communicating ideas.

 Marketing & PR

 Marketing is made of many facets from content creation, copy, social media, advertising and analytics to assess the best ways to increase reach and engagement with the targeted audience.
 Usually in larger corporations these subjects can be handled by multiple teams.
 However, with smaller companies such as startups the responsibilities involved in marketing and PR can be combined.
 A chemistry graduate would do well with their skills of analysis to understand the data and analytics involved with marketing reports.
 There is much experimentation involved to figure out the best formula for having the most impact.